pramnora/python/frameworks/flask/courses/skillshare/Programming using Python Flask/README.md

 -----

-This GitHub repository stores my codes as related to following along the Skillshare course, called:
+This GitHub repository stores my codes as related to following along with the Skillshare course, called:

 **Programming using Python Flask**